moby/moby/ROADMAP.md

 ## 1.3 Rootless Mode

 Running the daemon requires elevated privileges for many tasks.
-We would like to support running the daemon as a nomral, unprivileged user without requiring `suid` binaries.
+We would like to support running the daemon as a normal, unprivileged user without requiring `suid` binaries.

 Tracking issues: